dsnezhkov/zombieant/README.md

 #### Ox4: Out of band signals and exception handlers, timed execution and fault branching
 As we have discussed prior, we have to manage both of the scenarios when we _can_ bring in code cradles into the environment and when we _cannot_ do so.

 Depending on the circumstances, to evade EDRs we can use non-linear invocation of code.
-The general task is to break the EDR consistent "story" of target lifecycle transparency with out of band interrupts.
+The general task is to break the EDR consistent "story" of target execution transparency with out of band interrupts.
 Since interrupts arrive from the outside of the process many defenses cannot trace the code paths.
 It's an unconditional jump to the handler.

 Sometimes, it is non-blocking or non-instrumentable, as we can see below.
 Triggering code from an otherwise dormant code branch we can achieve deeper evasion.